Vienna’s Ringstrasse: Walking the Empire’s Circle

 Five minutes north of Parliament, the Rathaus dominates the skyline.
 Its Neo-Gothic façade is dramatic, but the life around it is seasonal and shifting.

-Winter: Christkindlmarkt, glowing stalls, mulled scents, and skating rinks.
+Winter: Glowing stalls, mulled scents, and skating rinks.

 Spring: Calm walks, benches shaded by Rathaus Park, ideal for photographs and pauses.